joelshaw/investing-app/README.md

 1. Update ngClass to only target the selected div on account click.
 2. Create an `output` decorator to get stock quanity purchase data for `positions` component and current market value information for the `accounts` component.
-3. Update `positions` total data to add qty and price information on positions component.
-4. Add `update account name` functionality to the `accounts` component.
+3. Add `update account name` functionality to the `accounts` component.